 - The IRS Processed 132,319,000 E-Filed Returns in 2017 and the number of early filed tax returns selected for test batches may be fewer than a million.

-Please Don’t Get Your Hopes Too High… The majority of all e-filed returns submitted will be held until the IRS Modernized e-File (MeF) system opens on January 29th.
+Please Don’t Get Your Hopes Too High… The majority of all e-filed returns submitted will be held until the IRS Modernized e-File (MeF) system opens this year on January 23, 2023.

 If my tax return is selected in the test batches will I get my tax refund any sooner?